 The __contains__ method is supported, so M in T returns True if M is isometric to a manifold in the table T. The method T.identify(M) will return the matching manifold from the table.

 Return a list of up to limit manifolds stored in this table, satisfying the where clause, and ordered by the order_by clause.
 If limit is None, all matching manifolds are returned.
-The where clause is a required parameter.
+If the offset parameter is set, the first offset matches are skipped.

 Look for a manifold in this table which is isometric to the argument.